berkeley-scf/tutorial-databases/index.md

 into an R or Python session.
 However, databases can be quite fast due in part to disk caching by the operating system as well as careful implementation of good algorithms for database operations.
-For more information about disk caching see Section 2.6.5.
+For more information about disk caching see [the database management document](db-management).

-And conversely, R (and probably Python) have mechanisms for storing large datasets on disk in a way that they can be accessed fairly quickly.
+And conversely, R and Python have mechanisms for storing large datasets on disk in a way that they can be accessed fairly quickly.

 # 3 Database systems and SQL